 First planted in 1999, the vines at Harris Organic Wines’ 5 acre vineyard are created by hand

-- from the first budburst of Spring to the final pruning in grey winter, the organic vineyard (where
+- from the first budburst of Spring to the final pruning in grey winter, the certified organic vineyard (where

 Because the Harris Organic vineyard is managed using organic principles of viticulture, no pesticides or herbicidal chemicals are used on or around the vines, nor are the vines artificially fertilised.